 If you're feeling anxious, stressed, or sad, and you find yourself shopping, stop and do something else.
 Go for a walk, listen to music, or call a friend.
 Taking care of yourself in ways that don't involve money will keep you from making those impulse purchases to self-soothe.

-Before making a purchase, connect with your body and notice how that item makes you feel—if your gut is saying you probably shouldn't be buying something, listen to it.
-Pay attention to what you're feeling so that you're best able to deal with those feelings in a way that is emotionally and financially healthy.
+Before making a purchase, connect with your body and notice how that item makes you feel.
+If your gut is saying you probably shouldn't be buying something, listen to it.

 Above all, show yourself compassion—and know your worth.
 "We are not our bank account; we are not our debt," says Marter.
 "That's how we are, not who we are."